bachnguyennn/New_Imcs/docs/TRAFFIC_SIGNAL.md

 This yields a single cycle length `C` and a green-time dictionary `{phase: seconds}`.

+## Plain‑language quick guide

+What it does (in simple words):
+- Splits the green time between roads based on how busy each road is.
+- Accounts for “lost time” (startup/clearance between greens) so the sum of greens actually fits in one cycle.

+Why it matters:
+- It gives you a fast, explainable starting plan without running a full simulation.
+- It’s a well‑known baseline that’s near‑optimal for average delay when traffic is below capacity.

+Key terms made simple:
+- Saturation flow (veh/hour): maximum “serving speed” of a lane group if it stayed green the whole time (typical ≈ 1800 veh/h per lane under good conditions).
+It’s a rate, not a total.
+- green_s (seconds): how many seconds of green each road gets per cycle (the usable green; lost time is separate).

+How the numbers are sized (no formulas):
+1) Turn your arrivals (λ) into cars/hour for each road.
+2) Figure out how busy each road is compared to its serving speed (more demand → bigger share).
+3) Choose a cycle length that leaves room for the in‑between “lost time.”
+For roundabouts, we trim the classic value a bit.
+4) Give each road a slice of the effective green proportional to how busy it is, making sure each gets a small minimum.

+Tiny example:
+- Suppose N=400, E=300, S=300, W=200 veh/h; saturation flow=1800; lost time per phase=4 s; 4 phases; roundabout factor=0.9.
+- The method picks a cycle around 75–80 s; effective green is cycle minus lost time (~16 s), then splits those green seconds roughly in the ratio of the demands (N gets the most, W the least).

 ## Inputs and outputs (code contract)

 Class: `ModifiedWebsterRoundabout`